ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Revised presentation of the scope format.

+* Revised presentation of the Join Request-Response exchange.

 * The 'cnonce' parameter must be present in the Join Request.

 * The 'kid' of the group key is used as Group Identifier.